 Likewise, for the multiple supplier solution, a concern is it introduces another level of complexity; and, therefore, risk -- with the only immediately perceived benefit a common ‘look and feel’ HMI for the operators.

 There are other issues associated with both options above, which I have heard discussed over the years; and, essentially, they all revolve around the complexity of the software, which creates a greater risk to the delivery programme and the budget of these projects.

 For example, decision support systems helping operators to analyse network problems quicker than what might be achieved manually.
-With all functions coming through one system, event associations can be pre-programmed into the system by maintenance and operations staff, using ‘operator friendly’ interfaces.
+With all functions coming through one system, event associations can be pre-programmed into the system by maintenance and operations staff using ‘operator friendly’ interfaces.

 Dependent on the filtering mechanisms, one or more solutions can be presented to the operator to resolve the network incident quickly.
 As confidence grows within the operations staff on the accuracy of the solutions presented, control sequences can be implemented on multiple control actions, further accelerating the resolution of the incident.

 Clearly, the debate is likely to go on for many years to come on the pros and cons of functional integration of control rooms.
-One size does not fit all, and each authority needs to decide on the perceived benefits or not to their organisation.
+One size does not fit all, and each authority needs to decide on the perceived benefits or disadvantages to their organisation.

 Like all good projects, the first step is a clear and agreed set of user requirements.
 From these user requirements, consideration should then be given as to whether integrated control room functionality best meets the client’s needs.